Pencil Drawing Supply Review

 These are artist pencils, which are intended for drawing dark brightness values.

-Mars Black have a high proportion of carbon, and therefore produce a matt result, especially in darker grades.
+Mars Black has a high proportion of carbon and therefore produces a matt result, especially in darker grades.

-In the above example, you can notice by changing the angle of light, the Pitt Matt stays the same, while regular graphite pencils become shiny.
+In the next example, notice how by changing the angle of light, the Pitt Matt stays the same, while regular graphite pencils become shiny.

 Unlike other matt solutions, these pencils can produce light values too.